 During this year's E3, Microsoft tantalisingly teased Project Scorpio for 2017, a machine Xbox boss Phil Spencer called "the most powerful games console ever".

-That's why we thought it useful to look at what we know so far about both consoles to start to paint a picture about how the next phase of the gaming wars could shape up.
+That's why we thought it useful to look at what we know about both consoles to give you an idea of whether you should splurge your cash now or wait until next year.

 - What is Project Scorpio?
 The future of Xbox explained